Ramya-Jayaraman-CseJku/DT_API/README.md

 ##### PgAdmin- Set up the credentials:

-Navigate to the browser [url](http://localhost:5050), the pgAdmin interface will be visible and you can login into the pgAdmin with the following email id (pgadmin4@pgadmin.org) and password(admin).
+Navigate to the browser url "http://localhost:5050", the pgAdmin interface will be visible and you can login into the pgAdmin with the following email id (pgadmin4@pgadmin.org) and password(admin).

 ![pgAdmin_Login](./images/pgAdmin_Login.png)